ishehadeh/smp/report/progress.typ

 = Current Implementation <curr-impl>

-The focus of this semester was creating a small core language which was able to compile to RISC-V assembler.
-This builds a solid foundation, which can be iterated on next semester.
+The focus of this semester was creating a small core language which compiles to RISC-V assembler.
+We have built a solid foundation which can be iterated on next semester.

 The most notable omissions are in the typechecker.
 Currently it doesn't handle any kind of polymorphism, and only has